Some0ne3lse/final_assignment_on_flutter_first_semester/README.md

 All images are made with chatGPT, but everything else is made by me, only using google as help.
 I didn't use chatGPT for the code, since I wanted it to be authentic, and so I would learn more.

+In many classes I used the String routeManagerLocation, or something like it.
+This was the best way I found to use classes over several files.
+In here I always use RouteManager.(screen I will go to).
+I use this to navigate between different screens.

 It doesn't have all the features that the console version did, and made a few changes along the way, since converting to flutter forced some changes